 Chambers offers a single twelve month pupillage of two six month stages (reviewable after the first six months).
 A scientific qualification to degree level would be an advantage but is not essential.

 Chambers’ pupillage is funded.
 The award is currently £55,000 for the year, divided into a grant of £30,000 for the first 6 months and an income guarantee of £25,000 for the second 6 months.
+The pupil’s travel expenses (apart from normal travel between home and chambers) will be paid (or reimbursed) by Chambers.
+Chambers will also cover any expenses reasonably incurred by the pupil on attendance at courses required to be attended as part of pupillage.

 First six months